rolling-scopes-school/tasks/tasks/materials/algorithms.md

 #### Efficiency (Big-O)

-- Best case: O(n)
+- Best case: **O(n)**
-- Average and worst cases: O(n log n)
+- Average and worst cases: **O(n log n)**

 ### Quick Sort

-Divides the entire dataset in half by selecting the middle element and moving all elements smaller than it to the left.
+Divides the entire dataset in half by selecting the middle element (also known as `pivot`) and moving all elements smaller than it to the left.
 The same procedure is iteratively performed on the left part until only two elements remain.
 The same process is then applied to the right part.
 Data will continuously split until fully sorted.

 ###### Note